Polystyrene: Oriented polystyrene

 Oriented polystyrene (OPS) is produced by stretching extruded PS film, improving visibility through the material by reducing haziness and increasing stiffness.
 This is often used in packaging where the manufacturer would like the consumer to see the enclosed product.
-Some benefits to OPS are that it is less expensive to produce than other clear plastics such as polypropylene (PP), (PET), and high-impact polystyrene (HIPS), and it is less hazy than HIPS or PP. The main disadvantage of OPS is that it is brittle, and will crack or tear easily.
+Some benefits to OPS are that it is less expensive to produce than other clear plastics such as polypropylene (PP), polyethylene terephthalate (PET), and high-impact polystyrene (HIPS), and it is less hazy than HIPS or PP. The main disadvantage of OPS is that it is brittle, and will crack or tear easily.

 Co-polymers

 Ordinary (homopolymeric) polystyrene has an excellent property profile about transparency, surface quality and stiffness.
 Its range of applications is further extended by copolymerization and other modifications (blends e.g. with PC and syndiotactic polystyrene).
-Several copolymers are used based on styrene: The crispiness of homopolymeric polystyrene is overcome by elastomer-modified styrene-butadiene copolymers.
+Several copolymers are used based on styrene: The brittleness of homopolymeric polystyrene is overcome by elastomer-modified styrene-butadiene copolymers.
 Copolymers of styrene and acrylonitrile (SAN) are more resistant to thermal stress, heat and chemicals than homopolymers and are also transparent.
 Copolymers called ABS have similar properties and can be used at low temperatures, but they are opaque.